ByteSurfer23/ByteSurfer23/README.md

 Goals for 2025:
-1. February : Complete Java Web Dev
-2. February : Complete EazyBytes Internship
+1. February : Complete EazyBytes Internship
-3. February : Complete Project Green
+2. February : Complete Project Green
-4. February : Complete ML syllabus from TechBairn
+3. February : Complete ML syllabus from TechBairn
 <!--
 **ByteSurfer23/ByteSurfer23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.